oracle-livelabs/apex/workflows/6-creating-pages.md

   ![create button](./images/create-button.png " ")

-16. Select the newly created button and then in the property editor, do the following changes.
+16. Select the newly created button, and then in the property editor, do the following changes.
       - Under Identification, Set the name as **Submit**.
       - Under Settings, for Position, Select **Create**.
       - Under Appearance, set **Hot** to **Yes**.